Mark Fuhrman: Defense team's strategy

 In an article by Jeffrey Toobin in the July 25 issue of The New Yorker, the defense revealed that they planned to play "the race card".
 Specifically, Simpson's defense team alleged that Fuhrman planted the glove found at Simpson's estate as part of a racially motivated effort to frame Simpson for the murders.
 The article detailed Fuhrman's prior use of racist language and claims of violence made during his 1981–1982 psychiatric interviews.
 Although Fuhrman's psychiatric reports were later ruled inadmissible in the case because they were determined to be too old to have direct relevance, the New Yorker article was published before jury selection was finalized or jury sequestration had taken place.
 Potential jurors were asked how much exposure to the Simpson case they received from The New Yorker (among other media outlets) as part of the jury selection process.
 They were also asked their opinions of Fuhrman and other witnesses who had testified at the preliminary hearing.

 The trial began on January 24, 1995, and Fuhrman took the witness stand for the prosecution on March 9.
 During cross-examination on March 15, attorney F. Lee Bailey asked Fuhrman whether he had used the word "nigger" in the previous 10 years, to which Fuhrman replied that he had not.
 The defense tried to introduce witnesses and audiotape evidence to prove that Fuhrman had lied under oath, that he had a particular animus against interracial couples, that he had a history of perpetrating violence against African-Americans, and that he had a history of being willing to fabricate evidence or testimony.
 In accordance with the California Evidence Code, the prosecution sought to exclude this evidence by arguing that it was too inflammatory and could prejudice the predominantly black jury.
 Although they conceded that Fuhrman used racial epithets on the tape, the prosecution suggested that the remainder of the material was merely exaggerated "puffing and blowing".

+In Alan Dershowitz's book Reasonable Doubts that was released in 1996 he wrote that he was surprised that the prosecution team called Fuhrman as a witness to testify.
+Dershowitz wrote that for reasons that he thought of as both "ethical and tactical" that he would not have called him if he were on the prosecution.
+He wrote that Marcia Clark had to know that Fuhrman was going to lie about his use of racist language.
+By putting him on the stand it gave the defense the opportunity to give the jury reasonable doubt especially about some of the key evidence that Fuhrman had discovered like the glove at OJ Simpson's home.